4ffan-x/Forest-Coverage-Classifier-webapp/README.md

 - **Pandas & NumPy** – Data processing
 - **Pickle** – Model serialization
 - **TensorFlow** – Optional imports (not used directly in final model)

 ---
+## Docker

+Could be pulled from Docker by using :
+`docker pull 4ffan/forestcoverage`

+---